-The staff team provide a warm and welcoming environment for children, following their day in school and an effective key person system is in place.
+The staff team provide a warm and welcoming environment for children, and an effective key person system is in place.
 This ensures children form good attachments and enjoy relationships that are close and supportive and where their needs are well met.
-Children attend the group happily and staff are both calm and caring towards the children and clearly know their individual personalities.
-For example, they know children enjoy participating in role play and ensure activities and resources are available to sustain children's interest.
+Children attend the group happily, and staff are both calm and caring towards the children and clearly know their individual personalities.
+For example, they know children enjoy participating in a wide range of activities and ensure resources are available to sustain children's interest.
 Effective settling-in procedures are in place to ensure children's smooth transition from home and school.
-For example, parents are invited to visit with their children before they attend the club to ensure children feel confident to attend.
-This all helps to support and develop their personal social and emotional development.
-Children's behaviour is good and staff are skilled in the use of positive praise and encouragement which helps to promote children's sense of value and boosts their self-esteem.
+For example, parents are invited to visit with their children before they attend the club to ensure children feel confident.
+This all helps to support and develop their personal, social and emotional development.
+Children's behaviour is very good and staff are skilled in the use of positive praise and encouragement, which helps to promote children's sense of value and boosts their selfesteem.
 These skills stand children in good stead for later life and learning.

 Children operate with increasing independence.
-They know they should wash their hands before snack time and staff members ensure that the space is safe, welcoming and suitably resourced to support them in making safe choices.
-An appropriate range of resources are set out on children's arrival and they are able to self-select further resources which are stored in crates, clearly labelled with pictures as well as words, in the large walk in cupboard.
-However, opportunities are missed to develop children's independence skills even further during snack time.
-This is because children do not always pour their own drinks and help to prepare and serve their own food.
+They wash their hands before snack time, and staff members ensure that the space is safe, welcoming and suitably resourced to support them in making safe choices.
+A good range of resources are set out for children's arrival and they are able to request further resources which are stored in a large cupboard.
+Children demonstrate growing independence as they pour their own drinks and help to organise snacks and get ready for meals.

 Children are becoming aware and responsible for their own safety.
-They happily tidy away activities to ensure safe floor space and practice emergency evacuation procedures on a regular basis.
-Timely gentle reminders from staff, such as reminding them to be mindful of others as they engage in boisterous play, supports them in their understanding of keeping themselves and others safe around them.
-Children engage enthusiastically in physical play which demonstrates their understanding of keeping themselves healthy and enjoy varied and nutritious snacks in addition to regular drinks.
+They happily tidy away activities to ensure safe floor space and practise emergency evacuation procedures on a regular basis.
+Staff use timely, gentle reminders to support children.
+For example, they remind children to be mindful of others as they engage in boisterous play.
+This supports them in their understanding of keeping themselves and others safe around them.
+Children engage enthusiastically in physical play, which demonstrates their understanding of keeping themselves healthy.
+They also enjoy varied and nutritious snacks in addition to regular drinks.